josephWoodland/beer.com/README.md

 ## Testing - Design Responsiveness

-### Simulated testing
+### Simulated Testing

 For each section on each page, I tested various screen sizes in the development environment.
-Using the Google Developer tools I tested the responsiveness the whole way through the development process.
-Updating the code as I noticed anything that was not quite right with the layout of the page.
+Using the Google Developer tools I tested the responsiveness throughout the development process.
+I updated the code as I tested, noting anything that appeared irregular or out of sync with the layout of the page.

 Tested with Chrome DevTools using profiles for with screen sizes:
 - Moto G4